Edit

 Intruder detected: raise the alarm!

-Science When a thief breaks into a bank vault, sensors are activated and the alarm is raised.
+Science & Technology When a thief breaks into a bank vault, sensors are activated and the alarm is raised.
 Cells have their own early-warning system for intruders, and scientists at the European Molecular Biology Laboratory (EMBL) in Grenoble, France, have discovered how a particular protein sounds that alarm when it…

 2011